About Italo Ferreira

 Ferreira learned to surf on a three-foot-long lid of a coolbox his father used to transport to sell to restaurants in Baia Formosa, a small coastal town in the far north of Brazil.
 After moving on to a real board, Italo's early progress was first noticed and then nurtured by Jadson Andre and the celebrated scout and coach Luiz “Pinga” Campos.

-He first gained notoriety on the Championship Tour during his 2015 rookie season with a spellbinding aerial attack and vicious rail game.
-During his breakout year, he made the semifinals in Rio, and the quarterfinals in Fiji, Tahiti, and France before making his first CT Final in Portugal.
-Italo ran away with the Rookie of the Year award after finishing his remarkable year ranked at No. 7.
+Ferreira first gained notoriety on the Championship Tour during his 2015 rookie season with a spellbinding aerial attack and vicious rail game.
+During his breakout year, he made the Semifinals in Rio, and the Quarterfinals in Fiji, Tahiti, and France before making his first CT Final in Portugal.
+Italo ran away with the Rookie of the Year award after finishing his remarkable year as the World No. 7.

 |Quiksilver Pro Gold Coast||13th||1,665||Filipe Toledo|

 |Corona Open J-Bay||25th||420||Wiggolly Dantas|

 |Surf Ranch Pro||13th||1,665||Gabriel Medina|